MDP-Studio/secure-voting-platform/README.md

    **Demo credentials:**
    - Username: `demo`
    - Password: `password`

+   **How to login:**
+   - The login page will load automatically
+   - Leave the "Election" dropdown as-is (it's not functional in the demo)
+   - Enter `demo` in the "Voter ID or Email" field
+   - Enter `password` in the "Password / One-Time Code" field
+   - Leave the "Authenticator Code" field empty (2FA not implemented in demo)
+   - Click "Sign In & Access Ballot"

+   **After login:** You'll see the voting dashboard with 2 demo candidates (Alice Johnson and Bob Smith) running for Mayor.
+You can vote for one of them, and once voted, you won't be able to vote again.

 **Note:** The `run_demo.py` script will automatically create a demo user and seed candidate data for testing.